hackgvl/hackgreenville-com/ORGS_API.md

-# Interacting with the HackGreenville Events API
+# Interacting with the HackGreenville Orgs API

 The _Organizations API_ can be used to build your own custom applications from the structured JSON data representing the [HackGreenville Organizations](https://hackgreenville.com/orgs).